-Tender offer starts after investors or the acquirer publicly made an offer to buy shares from every shareholder at a specific price and within a particular time.
+A tender offer starts after investors or the acquirer publicly makes an offer to buy shares from every shareholder at a specific price and within a particular time.
 As said above, investors offer a price more than the current stock price.
-By providing a premium on existing traded value of the stock, it provokes the public shareholders to sell their shares at a premium.
+By providing a premium on the existing traded value of the stock, it provokes the public shareholders to sell their shares at a premium.

 The shareholders, who want to participate or sell their shares, need to submit their application before the deadline.
 They usually need to inform their brokers of their decision to participate in the offer.
 If the offer is successful, the shares will be taken from their account, and they will get the money in return.

 One significant advantage is that there is no obligation for the investors making the offer to buy shares unless they get the minimum number of shares.
 It eliminates the need for upfront cash outlays.
-Also, it saves investors from liquidating their position in case the offer fails.
+Also, it saves investors from liquidating their position if the offer fails.

 Moreover, investors also have the option to include clauses, such as the escape clause.
 It releases them from the liability to buy shares in case the deal fails to get regulatory approval.
 For instance, if the government rejects the acquisition deal, then the investors can refuse to acquire the shares.